 for the degree of Bachelor of Science in Middle Grades Education, Mathematics Concentration

-Students pursuing teacher licensure programs in the College of Education (COE) must meet requirements in a series of sequential gateways.
+Students pursuing teacher licensure programs in the College of Education must meet requirements in a series of sequential gateways.
 Included in the gateway requirements are successful completion of specified coursework, achievement of appropriate grade point averages, requirements for clinical experiences, and appropriate tests for the licensure area.
 Meeting all Gateway requirements leads to degree and licensure completion.

-Students are admitted to Middle Grades Education as freshmen.
-In order to be recommended for licensure, candidates are required to maintain University of Illinois at Urbana-Champaign, cumulative, content area, and professional grade point averages of 2.5 (A=4.0).
-Candidates should consult their adviser or the Council on Teacher Education for the list of courses used to compute these grade point averages.
+In order to be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).
 Candidates in teaching licensure programs must maintain a C- or better in ALL content and professional education coursework.
-For teacher education licensure applicable to all curricula, see the Council on Teacher Education.
+For teacher education licensure information applicable to all curricula, see the Council on Teacher Education.
+Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.

 for the degree of Bachelor of Science in Middle Grades Education, Mathematics Concentration